-THE LIST OF SUCCESSFUL COMPANIES STARTED BY WOMEN includes many iconic brands—from Learning Express to Zipcar.
+THE LIST OF SUCCESSFUL COMPANIES STARTED BY WOMEN includes many iconic brands—from Zipcar to SoulCycle.
 And that list is bound to grow.
-Women’s entrepreneurial activity increased by 10% between 2015 and 2016, according to the Global Entrepreneurship Monitor survey, and it continues to climb.
-Women own more than a third of privately held companies, and one in five firms with revenues of $1 million or more was started by a woman, according to the National Women’s Business Council (NWBC).
+Women’s entrepreneurial activity continues to climb, according to a 2019/2020 Global Entrepreneurship Monitor survey.
+Women own more than a third of privately held companies, and one in five firms with revenues of $1 million or more is owned by a woman, according to the National Association of Women Business Owners, as of September 2020.

 What’s the appeal of entrepreneurship for women?
 It may be the ability it gives them to circumvent the corporate glass ceiling.
-Globally, women hold fewer than 4% of all CEO jobs and less than 10% of CFO positions, according to the recent Bank of America report Women: The X-Factor.
 By founding and owning their own businesses, women place themselves in charge.
 For mothers juggling work and family, entrepreneurship can also offer more flexibility, allowing them to set their own hours.
-All of which may help to explain why women now make up 40% of new entrepreneurs in the United States—the highest percentage since 1996, according to the 2019 State of Women-Owned Business Report from the Women’s Business Enterprise National Council.
+All of which may help to explain why over 1,800 new women-owned businesses are started per day, according to the 2019 State of Women-Owned Business Report from the Women’s Business Enterprise National Council.

 Watch One Woman’s Journey to Entrepreneurship

 For all its appeal, however, starting a business poses unique financial challenges for women.
 Women have fewer mentors and role models to coach and guide them.
-More important, they can have a more difficult time securing funding—and they are less apt than men to ask for seed capital.
-In fact, according to the Bank of America 2018 Women Business Owner Spotlight, 68% percent of women entrepreneurs say they face greater challenges than men when it comes to accessing capital, though 84% believe that access to capital has gotten easier in the last 10 years.
+They can have a more difficult time securing funding—and they are less apt than men to ask for seed capital.
+In fact, according to the Bank of America 2019 Women Business Owner Spotlight, more than half of women entrepreneurs say they do not have equal access to capital compared to their male counterparts, though 84% believe that access to capital has gotten easier in the last 10 years.
 The barriers women face in obtaining start-up and growth capital can create ongoing challenges, including slower growth and difficulty recruiting talented employees, according to Beyond the Bucks: Growth Strategies of Successful Women Entrepreneurs, an October 2019 research report by Babson College and Bank of America.

-“Women need a supporting human and financial capital network behind them—something men have enjoyed for a long time,” says Kay Koplovitz, chief executive of Koplovitz & Co., a media advisory and investment firm specializing in marketing and growth strategies for young companies.
+“Women need a supporting human and financial capital network behind them—something men have enjoyed for a long time,” says Kay Koplovitz, co-founder and chairman of Springboard Enterprises, a network dedicated to building high-growth life sciences and technology companies led by women.
 Here, Koplovitz and others who have built successful companies offer advice for women thinking of taking the plunge.

 Look to Other Women for Funding

-Helping today’s women entrepreneurs overcome the challenges they so often face are the many women who came before them.
+Helping today’s women entrepreneurs find financing are the many women who came before them.
 As an increasing number of successful businesswomen become investors, they’re taking other women entrepreneurs under their wing.
 “Women are very good at building sustainable businesses if they have access to financing and get to compete on a level playing field,” says Koplovitz.

 Delegate to Keep Your Balance